NVIDIA/NeMo-Framework-Launcher/README.md

 ### 2.7.
 Imagen

-[Imagen](https://arxiv.org/abs/2205.11487) is a multi-stage text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding.
-Given a text prompt, Imagen first generates an image at a 64x64 resolution and then upsamples the generated image to 256x256 and 1024x1024 resolutions, all using diffusion models.
+[Imagen](https://arxiv.org/abs/2205.11487) is a multi-stage text-to-image diffusion model that achieves an unprecedented level of photorealism and demonstrates deep language understanding.
+The model operates in several stages: given a text prompt, Imagen initially generates an image at a resolution of 64x64.
+It then employs diffusion models to upsample the generated image to higher resolutions of 256x256 and 1024x1024.

-NeMo Imagen provides various options to fully cusotomize the Imagen training.
-For super-resolution (SR) model, we support both regular UNet and efficient UNet as proposed in the paper.
+NeMo Imagen offers a range of options to customize the training of the Imagen model.
+For the super-resolution (SR) model, we provide support for both the regular UNet and the efficient UNet architectures, as proposed in the original paper.
 ## 3. Feature Matrix

 ### 3.1.
 ViT Models